 As Steelcase Education launches this latest grant cycle, we asked Craig to answer a few questions.

 Steelcase 360: Why is it important to Steelcase Education to offer the Active Learning Center Grant?

 Craig: The Active Learning Center Grant is about three things.
 We want to partner with educators who are implementing new pedagogies and technologies to help them discover space as a tool to advance active learning.
 We also want to work with educators to learn from one another.
 Each institution that receives a grant does research on the impact of their new classroom.
 We combine those findings along with the work done by our Steelcase Education researchers to create a rich knowledge bank available for educators everywhere.
-In fact, we just published the results submitted by 12 grant recipients (Read: Active Learning Centers Impact Education).
-Finally, we want to connect a community of educators passionate about the future of education to inspire and help one another which is why we just held our first Active Learning Symposium here in Michigan (Read: Active Learning Symposium Inspires Educators).
+Finally, we want to connect a community of educators passionate about the future of education to inspire and help one another which is why we’ve held two Active Learning Symposiums here in Michigan (Read: Active Learning Symposium Inspires Educators).

 ACTIVE LEARNING CENTER GRANT

 Browse resources and learn more about Steelcase Education’s Active Learning Center Grant.

 Steelcase 360: What do we know about active learning that suggests the environment can help?